 The average annual cost of car insurance in North Carolina is $413 for minimum coverage and $1,325 for full car insurance.
-Although North Carolina auto insurance rates in the state are slightly lower than the national average, you may be able to save further on the average car insurance rates in North Carolina if you know which carriers offer the best pricing — and how to get it.
+Although North Carolina auto insurance rates are slightly lower than the national average, you may be able to save further on the average car insurance rates in North Carolina if you know which carriers offer the best pricing — and how to get it.

 How much is car insurance in North Carolina?